Make Your Garden Butterfly Friendly

-In honour of the Big Butterfly Count kicking off from 17th July-9th August, we thought we’d tell you a little bit about why it’s happening, why butterflies are important to our eco-system and we also want to give you some tips on creating a butterfly friendly garden to encourage them to visit.
+In honour of the Big Butterfly Count – www.bigbutterflycount.org – that runs every year from mid July to mid August, we thought we’d tell you a little bit about why why butterflies are so important to our eco-system, give you some tips on creating a butterfly friendly garden to encourage them to visit.

 Why are butterflies good for our environment?

-All of those reasons are why the Big Butterfly Count is run every year by the Butterfly Conservation.
-They consider counting butterflies to be like taking the pulse of nature, because butterfly declines act as an early warning sign for other wildlife declines too.
+That’s why the Big Butterfly Count is run every year by the Butterfly Conservation Organisation.
+They consider counting butterflies is like taking Nature’s pulse, because butterfly declines act as an early warning sign for other wildlife declines too.

 So how can you create a garden that encourages these beautiful insects?